South Pilton Green Farmhouse

 This modern bright and airy farmhouse has just been completely refurbished.
 It is the perfect location for those wanting to make the most of the activities Gower has to offer such as surfing and cycling.
 Several excellent surfing beaches are just a short drive away.

-The farmhouse adjoins the National Trust property office, is located next to a working farm and backs onto a common.
+The farmhouse which adjoins the National Trust property office, is located next to a working farm and backs onto a common.

 The cottage's layout